Motion Sense on Google Pixel 4 will work w/ these nine apps - 9to5Google

 Motion Sense on the Google Pixel 4 is powered by Project Soli, which uses radar technology to detect hand gestures.
 One of the main use cases Google demonstrated for it, in their official promotional video, is the ability to skip songs with a wave of your hand.

-Up until now, we had assumed that Motion Sense would simply send a “Next Track” or “Previous Track” signal, which your music app of choice would understand.
+Up until now, we had assumed that Motion Sense would simply send a “Next Track” or “Previous Track” signal, which all music apps would understand.
 Most Bluetooth headsets are able to implement media controls in a similar way.

 Here’s the full list: